 Organisations that are more mature with their asset management planning data, systems and processes, have implemented effective asset information management business processes that maintain and improve data over time.
 This then forms the basis for lifecycle analysis to determine future planned projects.
 However, there are only a limited number of asset-intensive organisations that can afford this approach.

 While many organisations aspire to the bottom-up approach, they are restrained by limited funds and resources.
-However, in saying this, they usually do a great job identifying their planned projects using the top-down approach.
+However, they usually do a great job identifying their planned projects using the top-down approach.
 We are seeing these organisations moving in the right direction – committing to a planned (rather than reactive) approach, meaning that they would select specific projects for targeted component-level evidence-based assessments.

 The reality is that you will structure your approach to meet your organisation’s business needs or direction provided.
 If your governing body sees the value in having the evidence to drive your planned works programme, you may then gain the resources to implement.
 But if asset management planning has yet to become part of your organisation’s strategic agenda, while you see the benefits, you could implement a mixed approach that builds knowledge over time with targeted assessments.

 Regardless of whether a top-down, bottom-up, or a hybrid approach is taken, an asset management plan still needs to be written.
 In fact, more and more organisations are finding that they need to write an asset management plan and one that’s aligned with ISO-55000.